corona10/MiniC-With-LLVM/README.md

-# MiniCWithLLVM
+# MiniC With LLVM
-Compiler term project for CompilerCS302 of Chungnam National University.
+A compiler term project for item03  as CompilerCS302 of Chungnam National University.

 We made a Mini C compiler which works with LLVM Lite for back end and antlr for front end.
 This comiler generates LLVM IR Codes, assembly codes for target machine and CFG Graph.